PitPik/circularjs/API.md

 If you choose not to have a element defined with ```cr-component="myName"``` you have to let circularJS know what DOM Element should be the component by defining it here.

 #### componentWrapper: Object DOMElement,
-???
-TODO: find what it is
+Is the container or context where to look for the component with the given name.
+In case there are more components with the same name but the "wrapper" is known, this can help to pick the correct component.

 #### mountSelector: String selector,
 If you're building a nested construct like a link tree then you need to let the rendereing engine know where to render the children of the just rendered item.
 This points to the container element of the child.

 #### beforeInit: function(component),
-A callback function being called right after the component is initialized.
-(TODO: ...)
+A callback function being called right before the component is initialized.
+The model can still be manipulated and the event listeners and the templates are are not installed at this moment. ```component``` is the object that is also returned by ```component()``` itself.

 #### onInit: function(component),
 A callback function being called right after the component is initialized.